-- Regarding bathrooms: - o Scholars Academy will avoid crowds in the bathrooms by limiting the number of students who can enter at a time. - o Scholars Academy has open trash cans to avoid children touching the lids - o Doors are open to avoid touching handles
+- Regarding bathrooms: - o Scholars Academy will avoid crowds in the bathrooms by limiting the number of students who can enter at a time. - o Scholars Academy has open trash cans to avoid children touching the lids

 Scholars Academy has a process and schedule for the routine cleaning and disinfecting of furniture.